 Fortunately, in the US, drug and device manufacturers must report their payments to doctors and hospitals.
 You can look up your doctor and/or hospital on the ProPublica Dollar for Docs site.

 However, these devices are more dangerous than many patients know, according to an AP investigation.
-These stimulators account for the 3rd highest number of medical device injuries reported to the FDA, with over 80,000 incidents reported since 2008.
+These stimulators account for the 3rd highest number of medical device injuries reported to the FDA, with 80,000+ incidents reported since 2008.

 What types of injuries?

 The FDA data shows reports of shocks, burns, and spinal-cord nerve damage ranging from muscle weakness to paralysis.
-Furthermore, the FDA data includes over 500 reports of death for patients with spinal cord stimulators, but scant details make it impossible to determine if the deaths were caused by the stimulator itself or by the surgery to implant the device.
+Furthermore, the FDA data includes over 500 reports of death for patients with spinal cord stimulators.
+However, scant details make it impossible to determine if the stimulator itself or the surgery to implant the device caused the deaths.

-First and foremost, don’t say yes to a device without giving it serious consideration, unless you or a loved one are facing a life or death situation.
-Because there is potential for serious harm, talk to your doctor, get a second opinion, and do some research of your own.
+Importantly, don’t agree to a device without serious consideration, unless it’s a life-or-death situation.
+Because there is potential for serious harm, talk to your doctor, get a second opinion, and do your own research.

 - Are there any steps you can take to avoid the device?
 Will a change in diet or exercise lead to ample improvements?
 Will physical therapy help?
 Other medical procedures?

-- Can the device be removed if a problem develops?
+- Is it possible to remove the device if a problem develops?

 - How long has the recommended device been on the market?
-Don’t assume that new means better.
-“New” does mean less time in use, which can lead to outcome results that are not as robust as those for an older device.
+Importantly, don’t assume that new means better.
+“New” means less time in use, which can lead to less robust outcome results as compared to older devices.
 And don’t assume that all devices in a particular category are equally safe and/or effective.

 - Have there been clinical trials for this specific device?
 What do the results show?